In a business, employees are sometimes given a Company or business credit card.

 An open policy as to monitoring and safeguarding, and constant constructive scrutiny, should eliminate or certainly reduce that perceived opportunity to commit fraud or dishonesty.

 Professor David Rosen is a Solicitor-Advocate, Partner and head of Litigation at Darlingtons Solicitors.
-He is a working member of the Fraud Advisory Panel, a Certified Fraud Examiner, and an associate Professor of Law at Brunel University.
+He is a working member of the Fraud Advisory Panel, a Certified Fraud Examiner, and an associate Professor of Law.